 Heredia cited studies that found the current block system showed increased cases of student failure, particularly in math.

-Board President Sarah Gonzales, speaking at the meeting, said the block has been shown to
+Board President Sarah Gonzales, speaking at the meeting, said the block has been shown to be detrimental to the majority of students, and that it's "not all it is cracked up to be."

 Student board member Chris Miller of Hayward High strongly disagreed, saying it's not a failure of the system but of the individual student or teacher who doesn't take advantage of longer periods.